JMPflug/ExonMachine/README.md

 ### Output

-Apologies that the output of ExonMachine is -somewhat- extremely excessive (this will be fixed in later versions).
+Apologies that the output of ExonMachine is ~~somewhat~~ extremely excessive (this will be fixed in later versions).

 Individual FASTA files containing the probes for each specimen can be found in the `probe_seqs` folder.
 Probes grouped by locus can be found in `probes_merged`.
+Descriptions of the other files and folders will be added here soon; however, the majority of these are intermediate files that are mainly useful for debugging.

 ### Arguments